mick-zhang/Customer-Survey-Analysis-using-Regression/README.md

 This project was completed using Jupyter Notebook and Python with Pandas, NumPy, Matplotlib, Seaborn, Scipy, Statsmodels and Patsy.

 This project was an interesting way to use Python for traditional statistical modeling.
-In the future, we will continue to apply other statistical models for data profiling.
+In the future, I will continue to apply other statistical models for data profiling.